 We surveyed just over 2,700 senior users and buyers of consulting services in 15 major consulting markets in North America, Europe, the Middle East and Asia Pacific.
-42% of respondents work in organisations with more than 1,000 employees (the percentage is higher in mature markets where large corporations are more numerous).
+Forty-two percent of respondents work in organisations with more than 1,000 employees (the percentage is higher in mature markets where large corporations are more numerous).
 Respondents are distributed across operations, general management, sales & marketing, IT, finance and HR.
-They represent nine industries: energy & resources; financial services; healthcare; manufacturing; pharma & biotech; the public sector; retail; the services sector (including transportation and construction); and technology, media & telecoms.
+They represent nine industries: energy & resources: financial services: healthcare: manufacturing; pharma & biotech; the public sector; retail; the services sector (including transportation and construction); and technology, media & telecoms.